Catherine Sutton: aka Nahneebahweequay was a hero, fighting for her Indigenous rights and those of her family.

 After having spent more than $1,000 to erect a home and farm buildings and having worked hard to clear 60 acres of their land, they faced the prospect of losing their land and buildings.
 The Peter Jones Treaty failed to recognize the Sutton's ownership of their land.

 However, these pleas fell on deaf ears.
-All looked to be lost for the Sutton family when the property was at a land auction.
+All looked to be lost for the Sutton family when the property sold at a land auction.
 But these failures did not stem the spirit or the determination of Nahneebahweequay.

 She decided to travel to England and present her cause to Queen Victoria. in 1859, Catherine Sutton toured Canada and the United States seeking support and funds for her trip to plead her case before the Queen.

 In April 1860, she left for England, having secured the final funds necessary for the trip from an American Quaker group.
-In England, prominent supporters of aboriginal rights hailed her for her courage and crusading spirit.
+In England, prominent supporters of Indigenous rights hailed her for her courage and crusading spirit.
 In June of 1860, the Indian Princess from Presqu’isle, met and presented her case to Queen Victoria.

 Nahneebahweequay, later admitted that she had been so nervous that she had forgotten how to bow and kiss the Queen's hand.
 The Queen made promises and stated that when the Crown Prince Albert travelled to Canada, he would investigate her dilemma.